 Recipients receive and “spend” benefits electronically, via an EBT card that looks like a credit card.
-You can use benefits to buy food at many grocery stores and markets, including some
+You can use benefits to buy food at many grocery stores and markets, including some farmers markets.

-Contact your on-campus CalFresh Outreach specialist.
+on-campus CalFresh Outreach specialist.

 Read the FAQ

-The CSU Chico Center for Healthy Communities leads the CSU’s CalFresh Outreach programs and can help other campuses become federally funded subcontractors under the 2018-2021 California Higher Ed CalFresh Outreach Contract.
+CSU Chico Center for Healthy Communities leads the CSU’s CalFresh Outreach programs and can help other campuses become federally funded subcontractors under the 2018-2021 California Higher Ed CalFresh Outreach Contract.

 How to become a new subcontracting campus